 Premium broadcasters Sky and HBO have had a fruitful start to their collaborative efforts, bringing the likes of Chernobyl, Catherine the Great and The Young Pope to audiences.

-Now, they’re gearing up for another high profile drama with Jude Law, this time from the mind of Dennis Kelly, who previously wrote Channel 4’s acclaimed drama series Utopia.
+Now, they’re gearing up for another high profile drama led by Jude Law and Naomie Harris – this time from the mind of Dennis Kelly, who previously wrote Channel 4’s acclaimed drama series Utopia, and co-creator Felix Barrett.

 When is The Third Day airing on Sky Atlantic?

-The former follows Sam as he travels out to an isolated island off the British coast, where he witnesses the strange customs of the local residents which include rituals that bring his past traumas back to the surface.
+It’ll go like this: “Summer” follows Sam (Jude Law) as he travels out to an isolated island off the British coast, where he witnesses the strange customs of the local residents which include rituals that bring his past traumas back to the surface.
+These three episodes will air weekly from 15th September.

 Who is in the cast of The Third Day?

-The supporting cast is looking equally robust so far, with Katherine Waterston (Alien: Covenant), Paddy Considine (The Death of Stalin) and Emily Watson (Chernobyl) all set to appear in unrevealed roles.
+The supporting cast is looking equally robust so far, with Katherine Waterston (Alien: Covenant), Paddy Considine (The Death of Stalin) and Emily Watson (Chernobyl) all set to appear.